Business Taxes

 /KB/static/images/other_expenses.jpg

 On Schedule C (Form 1040), Line 19 is designated for reporting deductions related to pension and annuity plan contributions made for the benefit of employees.
-This includes contributions to pension, profit-sharing, or annuity plans such as SEP, SIMPLE, and SARSEP plans.
+This includes contributions to Pension and profit-sharing plans, or annuity plans such as SEP, SIMPLE, and SARSEP plans.
 The deduction is based on contributions made as an employer for employees.
 However, if the plan includes the self-employed individual as a participant, the employer contributions made on their behalf should be reported on Schedule 1 (Form 1040), line 16, not on Schedule C.

 Pension and Annuity Plan Contributions (Line 19)

-• Eligible Contributions: Deduct contributions made to pension, profit-sharing, or annuity plans for employees.
+• Eligible Contributions: Deduct contributions made to Pension and profit-sharing plans or annuity plans for employees.
 This includes SEP, SIMPLE, and SARSEP plans.

 • Self-Employed Contributions: If you are a self-employed individual included in the plan, contributions made on your behalf are reported on Schedule 1 (Form 1040), line 16, not on Schedule C.